mwvgroup/Photometric-Classification/README.md

 - Determine what K-correction was used in the published SDSS fit results and improve the quality of fits with large chi-squared compared to published results.

-## Directory Overviews / File Lists
+## Directory Overview and File Lists

 #### *data_access/*